Ninja Warrior - Watch This!

 Pipe Slider

 This challenge has changed in subtle ways over time.
 It doesn't seem like too big a deal in comparison to what the contestants had to go through to get to this one, but that is actually the issue.
-By the time the participant has made it to this challenge, they are exhausted and probably so full of adrenaline, strategically approaching this challenge may be too much for them.
+By the time the participant has made it to this challenge, they are exhausted and probably so full of adrenaline, that strategically approaching this challenge may be too much for them.

 Simply put, the contestant hangs on to a metal pipe or hoop that slides along a path until it reaches the end of its path, about a yard short of the landing platform.
-Contestants then have to swing from the pipe to the platform without falling backwards into the mud.
-The problem with this jump, most of the time, is that the pipe will actually slide backwards with the participant's momentum.
+Contestants then have to swing from the pipe to the platform without falling backward into the mud.
+The problem with this jump, most of the time, is that the pipe will actually slide backward with the participant's momentum.
 So the contestant can't simply rely on swinging back and forth to gain enough momentum to swing across.
-But, if they do make it past this challenge, they've beaten Stage 3 and and made it to the Final Stage.
+But, if they do make it past this challenge, they've beaten Stage 3 and made it to the Final Stage.

 Final Stage - Nail-biting

 The final challenge of Ninja Warrior has gone through a few changes since its inception, but it is still generally the same idea: Participants have less than a minute to scale a vertical climb to the top of a tower, over 100 feet off the ground.
 In the earlier episodes, contestants had to hop up the tower, like a purely vertical Spider-Walk.
-If they couldn't make it to the rope dangling at the half-way point of the tower, the walls would move away from each other and the contestant would fall--the contestant is hooked up to a safety wire, of course.
+If they couldn't make it to the rope dangling at the halfway point of the tower, the walls would move away from each other and the contestant would fall--the contestant is hooked up to a safety wire, of course.

 This was no battle to the death, but I think people still got occasionally injured in the process due to those walls, so they eventually replaced it with a rope ladder.
-Once the participant reached the top of the walls or rope ladder, he or she had to continue the rest of the climb on 30-foot rope.
+Once the participant reached the top of the walls or rope ladder, he or she had to continue the rest of the climb on a 30-foot rope.
 At the top, the contestant would have to ring the buzzer before time ran out.
 I think there have been a total of only 3 people so far who have ever hit that button in time.

 While I think each contestant is given plenty of time to rest between Stage 3 and this, it is still immensely tiring, for both them and the viewer.
 It is just so intense.
 It's a true nail-biter, especially because the chances of success are so slim.